Alabama Money Transmitter License Overview

 Alabama Money Transmitter License Cost

-In order to apply for a money transmitter license in Alabama, you need to pay all government-related fees which includes an application fee of $1,000, $10,000 in surety bonds, and a lot more.
+In order to apply for a money transmitter license in Alabama, you need to pay all government-related fees which includes an application fee of $1,000, a minimum surety bond of $100,000, and a lot more.
 A breakdown of the state licensing charges along with our professional service charges can be purchased here:

 How to Apply for a Money Transmitter License in Alabama?